|

 hindered and which directly undermined the

 realization of the rule of law in China.
+The

 reforms in both the economy and law starting in the late 1970s have apparently impacted the advancement of the law.
 The demands for a modern legal information system arose hereafter.
 The exchange of legal